Back to blog

 The AE had given her a perfect product demo.
 He'd never given her a single line that said: we understand why you're under pressure.

-This is the gap that Voice of Customer research closes.
+This is the gap Voice of Customer research closes.

 Most B2B messaging is written from the inside out.
-It starts with the product — what it does, how it's built, which features differentiate it from competitors — and works outward toward some assumed buyer.
+It starts with the product, what it does, how it's built, which features differentiate it from the competition, and works outward toward some assumed buyer.
 The result is marketing copy that sounds like it was written by the people who built the thing, because it was.

 Buyers aren't confused by this messaging.
 They're just unmoved.